 OWNER

-Address

-DEALER

-Address
+address

+address

 Phone

-BOAT - MAKE/MODEL
+MAKE/MODEL

 Serial No

-Key No
+(ey No

 ENGINE - MAKE/MODEL

-Serial No.
+S Serial No.

-Drive Unit Serial No
+С Prive Unit Serial No

-OTHER
+OTHER .

+-

+•

+-

+•

 GENERAL INFORMATION AND MAINTENANCE

 - Keep the hubs properly lubricated at all times as described in the hub section of this manual. - Check all lights before each use of the trailer. - Check the tires for wear, cuts or other damage before each use and replace as needed.
 Check tire pressure often.
 See tire sidewall for maximum pressure and maximum load. - Check lug nuts for tightness before use.
 Torque lug nuts to 95-100 ft. lbs. - Periodically check the winch strap and winch parts for any wear and replace worn parts. - Remember... a small expense for preventive maintenance is much less expensive now than a road-side breakdown later!